Written May 2020:

 I want to share with you what I was up to this past week.

 This year has been about acknowledging and healing the childhood trauma I experienced and regulating my nervous system to heal c-PTSD.
 This has been the most intense, deep work I have ever done (surely underscored by the intensity of our world).
 I’m immensely grateful to all who’ve helped me get to the place where I could be ready to do it and all the support I have while I’m in here mucking around.

 And on my own personal healing journey, I’m especially thrilled about two trainings I began last week.
-The first goes for 10 weeks and is focused on healing Inherited Family Trauma.
+The first goes for 10 weeks and is focused on healing Inherited Family Trauma, also known as intergenerational trauma.
 This is the unresolved stuff that gets passed through the generations as it continues to seek resolution.
 With this training, I am healing my own ancestral trauma and learning how to help others.
 I’ll definitely be sharing more about this fascinating and PROFOUND work that I highly recommend and anticipate offering next year.